 Information Literacy is “the set of integrated abilities encompassing the reflective discovery of information, the understanding of how information is produced and valued, and the use of information in creating new knowledge and participating ethically in communities of learning” (Source & more details).

-Librarians are available to work with your classes to teach these important concepts.
 Information literacy instruction is collaboratively developed with faculty and customized to specific assignments and learning outcomes.
-For more information on how the Information Literacy Program works at TCC, visit the IL FAQ.

-Librarians are also available for consultation on how to design an effective research assignment.
-We collaborate with faculty to ensure the library has resources available for students to successfully meet assignment requirements.
+Faculty can consult with a Librarian for guidance on designing effective research assignments, and for collaboration to ensure that library resources are available for students to successfully meet assignment requirements.
 Reach out to your subject liaison Librarian to get started!

 To schedule a class, contact your librarian liaison, or use our Instruction Request Form.